 “Our summers are warm, so it’s natural to have an ice cream trail with all the al fresco dining we have here,” Fahr says.

-Head to Meadowlark Dairy to get seven flavors of soft-serve ice cream swirled together.
+Head to Meadowlark Dairy, the first certified dairy in California, to get seven flavors of soft-serve ice cream swirled together.
 Located in historic downtown Pleasanton, Calif. at 57 W, Neal St., the longtime dairy has a drive-up (or walk-up) window, making getting ice cream easier than ever.
 In addition to ice cream, it sells butter, milk and cheese.

 “People love it so much they’ll wait in a line that goes down the street,” Fahr says.
 “It’s a picture-perfect place and the people who work there are down-home friendly.”